 These four studies were all rated as fair- to good-quality studies.
 The studies primarily aimed at determining the test accuracy of CTC, which also provided data to calculate the per-person and/or per-lesion sensitivity for CRC, adenomas 10 mm or larger, or adenomas 6 mm or larger.
 Two studies used colonoscopy enhanced with CTC as their criterion standard.
 In this study design, colonoscopy was performed after CTC examination and interpretation, with unblinding of CTC results after examination of each segment of the colon.
 For any suspected lesion on CTC that measured larger than 5 mm and was not seen on the initial "blinded" colonoscopy, the endoscopists re-examined that segment and could review the CTC image for guidance.
 In the other two studies, participants could have a repeat colonoscopy if indicated by CTC.
-Solies Despite this approach, however, not all the participants recommended to have a repeat colonoscopy received one.
-In the American College of Radiology Imaging Network (ACRIN) National CT Colonography Trial, for example, only 12 of the 27 persons who were recommended to receive a repeat colonoscopy for lesions detected on CTC actually received the second colonoscopy.
+Despite this approach, however, not all the participants recommended to have a repeat colonoscopy received one.
+In the American College of Radiology Imaging Network (ACRIN) National CT Colonography Trial, for example, only 12 of the 27 persons who were recommended to receive a repeat colonoscopy.